 \subsection{Turbulent pressure}

-We first discuss the deviations of the pressure and density in the SSD models from a purely HD model.
-The pressure and density deviations (Fig. \ref{fig:td_dev}) are very small ($\sim 0.1\%$) for the G-, K- and M-star in the convection zone (and not significantly larger near the surface for the K- and M-star).
-The deviations are more prominent for the F-star ($\sim 1\%$).
+We first discuss the changes in the pressure and density in the SSD models relative to a purely HD model.
+The pressure and density changes (Fig. \ref{fig:td_dev}) are very small ($\sim 0.1\%$) for the G-, K-, and M-star in the convection zone (and not significantly greater near the surface for the K- and M-star).
+The changes are more prominent for the F-star ($\sim 1\%$).
 This discrepancy can be understood by considering the contribution of turbulent pressure in the overall hydrostatic balance.

-Turbulent pressure becomes important for hydrostatic balance when kinetic energy is within an order of magnitude or so of the internal energy.
-This is indeed the case for our F-star models.
+Turbulent pressure becomes important for hydrostatic balance when KE is within an order of magnitude or so of the IE. This is indeed the case for our F-star models.
 This implies that turbulent pressure (which is largely due to plasma motions) can be a significant fraction of the gas pressure $p_{\mathrm{gas}}$.
-Quantitatively, this can be seen from a crude MLT calculation of the Mach number (see appendix \ref{app:mach} for derivation)
+Quantitatively, this can be seen from a crude MLT calculation of the Mach number (see appendix \ref{app:mach} for derivation):

 Using the above equation, we calculate the F-star photospheric Mach number to be about 0.75 (see Table \ref{tab:mach}), slightly lower than simulation value in \citet{beeck1} who found it to be 0.9.
 For the other stars, the velocity is decidedly subsonic.